not-phoeniix/SprksEngine/README.md

-# Embyr Engine
+# Sprks Engine
-Embyr Engine is a small & lightweight free and open source 2D game engine!
+**Sprks Engine** is a small & lightweight free and open source 2D game engine!
 It aims to make the creation of games in the [MonoGame Framework](https://monogame.net/) much simpler!

 ## Important Notice
 ***!!!
 THIS ENGINE IS STILL EARLY IN DEVELOPMENT !!!***